Basic accounting entries in Tally require you to understand basic accounting vouchers in Tally.

 For example, if you receive cash for selling things, it will be a receipt entry.

-Or you are paid your salary in your bank account for working for someone, it will again be a receipt entry.
+Or you get your salary in your bank account, it will again be a receipt entry.

 Learn by watching a video on how to create a receipt entry in Tally.